janschill/dyeislifedk/content/about.da.md

   name="Hans"
   nickname="minefifahans"
   imageURL="images/dyeislifedk-hans.jpg"
   description="Fifa a controversial part of the game is defended by Hans rigorously.
 People tell stories of him juggling a dice multiple times and practically serving it on a silver platter to his teammate.
 One time he kicked it multiple meters in the air, it was caught (by butterfingerjan).
-He is also known of aiming straight for the mine." >}}
+He is also known of aiming straight for the mine."
+>}}

+{{< person
+  name="Jan"
+  nickname="butterfingerjan"
+  imageURL="images/dyeislifedk-jan.jpg"
+  description="Born and raised close to a dairy farm, Jan has been in contact with butter his whole life.
+Dropping on occasion a safe catch, gets him mocked for having butter fingers.
+He compensates by being a ruthless sinker.
+Holding currently the most sinks recorded.
+He carries køkkenrolle to every game."
+>}}

 {{< person
   name="Rasmus"